 Liana Rothman is Hazon’s National Programs Coordinator and the Co-Founder and Adult Mentor of the Jewish Youth Climate Movement.
 In addition to work with JYCM, Liana focuses on the Hazon Seal of Sustainability program and JOFEE organizing.
 From Apr.
 2018-Jan.
 2020, Liana was an Adamah Fellow, Teva Educator, and JOFEE Fellow.
 Before that, Liana worked as the community organizer and interfaith educator and counselor for Kids4Peace Jerusalem.
 Liana received her B.A. from Tel Aviv University.
 Liana loves to go on hikes, spend long hours on porches with friends, and is committed to building a more just and loving society.

-Isaiah Rothstein serves as the Rabbi-in-residence for Hazon and the Co-Founder and Adult Mentor of the Jewish Youth Climate Movement.
+Rabbi Isaiah Rothstein serves as a Rabbinic Scholar and Public Affairs Advisor for The Jewish Federations of North America.
+Previously, he was the Rabbi-in-residence for Hazon.
+He is the Co-Founder and Adult Mentor of the Jewish Youth Climate Movement.
 Growing up in a multi-racial Chabad family in Monsey, NY, Isaiah sees himself as a human bridge, connecting disparate parts of the Jewish community.
 Isaiah went to Yeshiva University for rabbinical school and to receive his Master of Social Work.
 During his spare time, Isaiah is a Jewish Engagement and Diversity Consultant with his organization, the Union Street Sanctuary, and plays music with his band Zayah.
 Isaiah currently lives in Harlem, NY.

 Contribute to our movement to lead the Jewish community to a more sustainable future – for us and our children.
 Give a one-time gift or set up a sustaining donation as you are able to.
 Make a donation.